|

 yourself from the competition, take control and enjoy your career.

-If you have any questions or comments, please do not hesitate to contact me.
+If you have any questions or comments, do not hesitate to contact me.

 Gideon